 Undergraduate: research and/or work opportunities for Stanford University students are available both in geology/geochemistry/paleontology and in marine physiology questions related to modern marine global change.
-Starting in Fall 2019 paid undergraduate assistantships will be available for students to investigate how animals respond to changing oxygen/temperature conditions (when we can have undergrads in labs again...).
+Paid undergraduate assistantships are available for students to investigate how animals respond to changing oxygen/temperature conditions (when we can have undergrads in labs again...).

-Graduate: The Lab will be hoping to recruit at least one graduate student during the 2021/2022 application cycle, although several students were admitted last cycle and funding for students without external fellowships will be tight.
-Projects can involve a mixture of geological and/or biological fieldwork, geochemistry, and physiology--a list of possible project kernels can be found here possible_phd_projects_2020.pdf, although note some of the best thesis projects are proposed and developed by the student!
+Graduate: The Lab may be hoping to recruit at a graduate student during the 2021/2022 application cycle, although several students were admitted last cycle and funding for students without external fellowships will be tight.
+Projects can involve a mixture of geological and/or biological fieldwork, geochemistry, and physiology--although note some of the best thesis projects are proposed and developed by the student!
 We are particularly interested in students with data science and/or modeling expertise.
 Please contact Dr. Sperling to discuss possibilities.
 Prospective students are encouraged to apply to the NSF Graduate Student Fellowship (GRFP) if eligible.

 Other possible sources of funding could include the NSF Earth Sciences and Ocean Sciences postdoctoral fellowships, and the Agouron Geobiology fellowship (link).
 Scholars from Swedish Universities are encouraged to apply for the Stanford Wallenberg Fellowship (link).
 Members of underrepresented groups in STEM fields are encouraged to apply for the California Alliance postdoctoral fellowship (link).
 PI Sperling is also happy to discuss any other potential alternatives for funding.